 Not only can goats eat Christmas trees, but the chickens will enjoy either nibbling or playing with the pine needles and branches.
 The entire Christmas tree can provide a wind break in the chicken run, and an activity center for bored chickens.
 If you live in an area that doesn’t get very cold, the chickens will find insects among the tree branches too.

 Pine needles can cause abortion in cattle, if eaten in varying quantities.
 Although cattle and sheep and goats are all ruminants, the absorption mechanisms in cattle seems to have more of a problem with pine.
 Problems seem to be documented with certain plants in the pine genus.
-Ponderosa Pine, Lodgepole Pine, and Monteray Pine have documented incidents of causing premature birth and abortions in cattle.
+Ponderosa Pine, Lodgepole Pine, and Monterey Pine have documented incidents of causing premature birth and abortions in cattle.
 The Yew is another member of this group that can be extremely toxic.
 Horses and ponies can colic from too much pine.

 What I have found concerning toxic plants is this.
 In truth, it’s like so many toxic plants on lists.
 They’d get full before they ever had any toxicity issues.
 Or they’d have to eat it for a long time period.
 If the toxic plant is the only choice, the ruminant or chicken will eat it.
 If there is plenty of other nutritious food available, the animal will not normally choose to eat the toxic plant.
 In short, a small amount of pine Christmas tree will add nutrients and not cause harm to your flock.

 What about the toxicity of man-made products applied to Christmas trees.
 This is a topic that always comes up when talking about feeding fresh cut trees to livestock and poultry.
 Some large retailers still apply a fire retardant spray or a colorant to the trees.
 Ask your seller about this.
 This article shares that the fire retardant spray is a green color that can be seen on the trunk and some of the branches.
 The tree may appear to be a brighter green than you would expect.
 In any case, ask questions and inspect the tree carefully if you are planning to feed the tree to your farm animals.

+We try to avoid chemicals of most types when caring for our farm animals.
+I was surprised to read that this Virginia Cooperative Extension report suggests that the colorants and sprays are no more harmful than household chemicals!
+I sure wouldn’t feed my goats any of those household chemical cleaners either!
 Check with your seller before assuming that a tree is all natural.
 If you buy your tree from a small independent lot, they should know where the trees came from and how they were prepared for sale.
 If you cannot be certain, don’t feed the tree to the goats, sheep and chickens.

 White pine, scotch pine, Fraser fir, and other varieties commonly found on the tree lot can provide nutrients to your goat, sheep and chicken diets.
 Some varieties may be more desirable than others.
 Sheep tend to dislike the scotch pine needles due to the more prickly nature.
 Goats are not usually as tender in the mouth and may not discriminate as much as the sheep.

+After feeding the tree to the barnyard animals, the trunk and branches can be recycled further into wood chips.
+The wood chips can be added to the garden area, or the poultry run to cover muddy areas.
 Goats, Sheep and even the chickens, can help you recycle the Christmas tree and keep it from ending up in the landfill.
 There are healthy nutrients in the tree and feeding it to your barnyard animals is safe in occasional small doses.
 Pine needles are healthy for humans too.
 Try a pine needle tea for what ails you with a winter cold.
 For more ideas on recycling the fresh Christmas tree, look here.